-SVS 7 streamlines the import of most family-based data formats including: PED, TPED, BED, FBAT Pedigree, and FBAT Phenotype files.
+The PBAT add-on to SVS streamlines the import of most family-based data formats including: PED, TPED, BED, FBAT Pedigree, and FBAT Phenotype files.
 It also makes it easy to join and merge this data once imported to ensure all genotype, phenotype, and pedigree data is formatted properly for analysis.
-Further, SVS 7 supports grid computing and parallel processing for to significantly speed up various computationally intense processes.
+Further, SVS supports grid computing and parallel processing for to significantly speed up various computationally intense processes.

 Power calculations also allow you to assess the power of non-family-based association test designs for both case/control studies and studies based on quantitative traits.

 SVS incorporates PBAT's comprehensive and powerful tool set for family-based SNP association.
 PBAT offers a unified approach to the FBAT statistic, a generalization of the transmission disequilibrium test (TDT), to cover different genetic models, tests of different sampling designs, tests involving different disease phenotypes, tests with missing parents and tests of different null hypotheses, all in the same framework.